 Michael Dzuba is a licensed clinical social worker who lives in Philadelphia and works in private practice in Wilmington DE with a group called Broudy and Associates.
 Mr. Dzuba has had a wide range of experience with young children, adolescents, and adults.
 He has also worked extensively in family therapy and with couples.
-He became acquainted with CPL Executive Director and Founder Darlene Sullivan when she was a teacher at Centreville School, and she referred children with special needs to hm.
+He became acquainted with CPL Founder, Darlene Sullivan, when she was a teacher at Centreville School, and she referred children with special needs to him.
 He has been involved with CPL as a donor in addition to being a volunteer puppy raiser and providing a home for a breeder.
-In the past three years, Mr. Dzuba and his wife Linda have raised four dogs for CPL: Balick, who has been successfully placed with a CPL recipient, Mimi, who has been released from the breeder program and resides with them, Kadince, who is in the kennel, and Snugles, who is in her first year in the program.
+In the past three years, Mr. Dzuba and his wife Linda have raised five dogs for CPL: Balick, who has been successfully placed with a CPL recipient, Mimi, who has been released from the breeder program and resides with them, Kadince, who has been placed in a companion home, Snugles, who has been placed in a companion home, and Louis who is being prepared for a companion home placement.
 He finds the experience of raising service puppies immensely rewarding, especially the support he feels from the CPL community.
 Mr. Dzuba graduated from Temple University with a BA in English and the University Of Pennsylvania graduate School Of Social Work where he received his MSW degree.
-Mr. Dzuba is a fervent Temple Owls fan and is known for taking first Balick, then Mimi, then Kadince, and now Snugles to many football and basketball games throughout the seasons.
+Mr. Dzuba is a fervent Temple Owls fan and is known for taking Balick, Mimi, Kadince, Snugles and Louis to many football and basketball games throughout the seasons.

 Tory Kitchell has served numerous six-year terms on CPL’s Board of Directors.
 She has also been a volunteer in many capacities.
 Her efforts have been integral to the success of many of CPL’s fundraising events including the past Capital Campaign, and the Annual Spring Events.
 She is an ambassador for CPL every day with everyone she meets.
 Ms. Kitchell is currently the chairperson for the Capital Campaign Committee.